 - 1/8 teaspoon nutmeg

 - Preheat the oven to 350 degrees Fahrenheit.

 - Add the bananas, dates, olive oil, eggs, vanilla, cinnamon, and nutmeg to a large mixing bowl and use an immersion blender to blend until smooth (or use a regular blender or food processor).

 - Stir in the coconut flour and baking soda.

 - Add the blueberries and stir once more.

 - Divide the batter evenly into 12 paper lined muffin cups and bake at 350 degrees Fahrenheit in a preheated oven for 38 minutes.

-- Store these muffins in an airtight container in the fridge for up to three days or freezer for up to six months.
+- Store these paleo blueberry banana muffins in an airtight container in the fridge for up to five days or freeze them for up to six months.